Second Free F1 Practice Results 2022 Singapore F1 GP (FP2)

-With 15 minutes to go the teams started their race simulations and Gasly got out on the circuit again, to continue his free practice.
+A lot of other drivers now switched to the intermediate tyres and Yuki Tsunoda and Chalres Leclerc were going off, but was able to go on.
+A few moments later Verstappen also got out of the pits on a set of intermediate tyres.
+The Red Bull driver topped the timesheet after his first timed lap with a 1:43.571 min, but he was quickly bettered by Hamilton by 0.03s.

-In the last 5 minutes Verstappen did a quali simulation and ended up on P4 clocking a 1:42.926 min.
-The Dutchman was on par with Sainz lap time until the third sector, where he lost over 3 tenths.
+After one hour of practice Russell again had set the fastest lap time with a 1:41.935 min, followed by Hamilton on 0.235s and Verstappen on P3 on 0.851s.
+It now also was raining a lot less.

-1:38.773 min was the quickest lap time in FP2 of the last time in 2019 driven by Lewis Hamilton in the Mercedes.
+1:27.785 min was the quickest lap time in FP2 of the last time in 2019 driven by Valtteri Bottas in the Mercedes.

 |P